caizefeng/BayesianOpt4dftu/README.md

         - Example: `"elements": ["In", "As"]`

     - **`iteration`**:
-        - Description: Sets the maximum steps that BO will perform.
+        - Description: Sets the maximum iterations that BO will perform.
-        - Example: `"iteration": 50`
+        - Default: `"iteration": 50`

     - **`report_optimum_interval`**:
         - Description: Sets the interval (in iterations) at which the optimal Hubbard U value is calculated and logged.